sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-06-1-book_notes_100_baggers_stock_that_return_100_1.md

 * Many of the best-performing stocks of the past 50 years had such a key figure for at least part of their history.

+Below images shows the "Virtous Feedback" created by Owner-Operators

 <img src="{{ site.url }}/assets/books/100_baggers/owner-operator.png" height="300" width="500">